Love Your Life Coaching

 What's the difference between coaching and psychotherapy?

-Please note: I am not currently accepting new coaching clients
+I am not taking new coaching clients at this time.

 See what others are saying

 I am always learning and growing, more aware of tendencies and recognizing when they want to creep back in, and you have certainly been a huge part of my eyes being opened.
-You don’t just share information for information sake, you offer real, genuine, practical tools to break free and live fully… And I just wanted to thank you again!!! -Lori
+You don’t just share information for information sake, you offer real, genuine, practical tools to break free and live fully… And I just wanted to thank you again!!! — Lori (a reader)

 If you’re someone who worries about how people will react when you express your opinion or say no to a request, I highly recommend this workbook from Sharon Martin, LCSW!
 Sharon clearly explains setting boundaries and describes the factors that get in the way of being comfortable with speaking our truth.
-This workbook will help you identify what’s getting in the way and make changes so you can stop worrying about what other people think and speak your mind.”
+This workbook will help you identify what’s getting in the way and make changes so you can stop worrying about what other people think and speak your mind. — Laura Reagan, LCSW-C

 “Sharon was well prepared with excellent material that spoke directly to the needs of the people she was sharing with….She asked for interaction with people throughout the presentation always responded with great follow-up responses and integrated it into her topic of stress management.
 I highly recommend Sharon Martin in this capacity!”

 – Lisa Jacobs, organizer of the Limitless Women’s Retreat